JamesNugent-Insights/Portfolio/README.md

 *Note: Data shown has been anonymised and adjusted for portfolio purposes.
 Insights are representative of real-world analysis but may not exactly match the displayed figures.*

+---

-## 🔄 Data Pipeline
+## 🔄 Project 3: End-to-End Financial Data Model & Dashboard (Excel)

 **Goal:**
-Consolidate completed project data into a single dashboard to improve visibility of financial performance, enable structured analysis of budget vs actuals, and support comparison across projects, sectors, and contract types.
+Consolidate multiple live project data files into a single dashboard to improve visibility of financial performance, enable structured analysis of budget vs actuals, and support comparison across projects, sectors, and contract types.

 **Overview:**
 Originally working with semi-structured Excel files across multiple projects, the solution was redesigned into a structured and scalable data model using Excel tables, Power Query, and Pivot Tables.